devel0/example-dependency-injection/README.md

 One think how can a program work if you can't create any object, of course in fact youll'do "inversely" through the use of a service builder in which you declare concrete object mapping to abstract, interfaces.
 Generally these service builder manage also the lifetime scope of the object as per singleton rather than scope ( they created on request and released when no more referenced ).

-Use of DI should not used for functions involved in a **realtime application** where the reflecting lookup done by the DI system introduce a little overhead, to benchmark the differences checkout the `benchmark` branch with `git checkout benchmark`.
-Follows comparision:
+Use DI has some effects about the performance in object create, to benchmark the differences checkout the `benchmark` branch with `git checkout benchmark`.
+Follows comparision using about 800k calls of Service1 instantiation without DI ( direct service class instantiation ) and with ( using DI ) :

 ```sh
 devel0@tuf:~/Documents/opensource/example-di$ dn run -c Release